| 1999 |

 | 2006 |

-RNAi knockdown of CENP-H in human HEp-2 cells causes misaligned chromosomes and multipolar spindles, reduces CENP-C levels at kinetochores, and reduces CENP-E at misaligned chromosomes, without causing mitotic arrest, indicating CENP-H is required for proper kinetochore architecture and chromosome alignment. |
+RNAi knockdown of CENP-H in human HEp-2 cells to <5% of normal levels causes misaligned chromosomes and multipolar spindles, slightly reduces CENP-C levels at kinetochores, reduces CENP-E at misaligned chromosomes, but does not cause mitotic arrest and leaves hBubR1 localization normal, indicating CENP-H is required for kinetochore architecture including CENP-E recruitment. |

 Biochemical and biophysical research communications |